wp-plugins/cackle/readme.txt

 * Updating comment statuses (APPROVED, REJECTED, SPAM, TRASH) from Cackle to local database every 5 minutes.
 So, when you update comment's status in cackle's admin panel then it will be updated in your local database.

 = 2.1.1 =
 * Fix for updating comment statuses.

+= 3.01 =
+* Performance improvement
+* Refactoring